-Drug rehabilitation centers made solely for men are emerging across the country.
-Although programs that treat both men and women are still the standard for drug rehabilitation, many facilities are creating programs designed to help a specific target group.
-These facilities are able to focus on what their client's particular needs are in a way that standard programs are not.
-While these specialized types of rehab programs are not necessary for all recovering addicts, many men are selecting men-only drug and alcohol rehab centers.
-This treatment option is best suited for those who feel more comfortable with those of the same sex when sharing private and often difficult memories from the past.
-Recovering from addiction is a difficult process for every addict and finding comfort among one's peer group is an excellent way of receiving the support needed to make the process that much more bearable and successful.
+Drug rehabilitation programs designed exclusively for men are popping up across the nation.
+Although programs that treat both men and women are still the standard for drug and alcohol rehabilitation, many rehab centers are creating programs designed to help a particular target group.
+These facilities are able to focus on what their client's particular needs are in a way that standard facilities cannot provide.
+Although these specialized types of rehabilitation programs may not be needed for all recovering addicts, many men are selecting men-only addiction rehabilitation centers.
+This recovery option is best suited for those who feel more comfortable among others of the same sex when sharing private and often difficult memories from the past.
+Recovering from addiction is a difficult process for every addict and finding comfort among one's peer group is a good way of getting the support needed to make the process that much more bearable and successful.

 DUI/DWI offenders are usually required to participate in a certain number of hours either in counseling, meetings or a drug or alcohol rehabilitation program.
 Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
 Offenders who are considered to be low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
 These are sometimes referred to as "Level I & Level II Alcohol Classes".
 These meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
 DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or alcohol treatment program.